fastapi/fastapi/docs/en/docs/advanced/response-directly.md

 ## Return a `Response`

-In fact, you can return any `Response` or any sub-class of it.
+In fact, you can return any `Response` or any subclass of it.

 !!! tip
-    `JSONResponse` itself is a sub-class of `Response`.
+    `JSONResponse` itself is a subclass of `Response`.

 And when you return a `Response`, **FastAPI** will pass it directly.